mdnurakmal/pipeline1/README.md

 * SAST - bandit
 * CVA / CSA - N/A
 * Container Audit - N/A
-* DAST - nikto for scans, selenium-chrome for grabbing session cookie
+* DAST - probely
-* Security Audit - lynis
+* Security Audit - N/A
 * Threat Detection - N/A
 * SIEM & SOAR - N/A
 * WAF - N/A